hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

-is a perhaps counter-intuitive break from the above theme: it its native treatment of formal parameters, there is no built-in DRY-ness; there is no built-in re-use: the formal parameters of an operation are interpreted or infered by a wholly separate facility; one that does not provide re-use.
+is a perhaps counter-intuitive break from the above theme: it its native treatment of formal parameters, there is no built-in DRY-ness; there is no built-in re-use: the formal parameters of an operation are interpreted or inferred by a wholly separate facility; one that does not provide re-use.

-(writing this leads us to consider that maybe a formal operation "wants to be" a compound node.. pehaps that is the unseen forcing pulling at us with all of this here..)
+(writing this leads us to consider that maybe a formal operation "wants to be" a compound node.. pehaps that is the unseen force pulling at us with all of this here..)